Kellen Clemens: Personal life

-Clemens grew up herding cattle in eastern Oregon on his family's 3500 acre ranch in Burns, where they own over 100 head of cattle.As a young boy, Kellen enjoyed horseback riding in his spare time.
+Clemens grew up herding cattle in eastern Oregon on his family's 3500 acre ranch in Burns, where they own over 100 head of cattle.
+As a young boy, Kellen enjoyed horseback riding in his spare time.

-Clemens is an active and practicing Roman Catholic, and is married with four children with a strong religious devotion to the Holy Family of Nazareth.
-In a February 2012 interview with the National Catholic Register, he noted that his patron saint is Jesus Christ and has special religious devotion to Our Lady of Mount Carmel.
-He also noted that he wears the Brown Scapular in connection to this religious faith.
-Furthermore, Clemens claimed, "You have to vote for the candidate who is most pro-life," and said he voted for Mitt Romney in 2012.
+He is an active and practicing Roman Catholic, and is married with four children with a strong religious devotion to the Holy Family of Nazareth.
+In a February 2012 interview with the National Catholic Register, he noted that he has a special devotion to Our Lady of Mount Carmel, and that he wears the Brown Scapular in connection to this devotion.

+Clemens voted for Mitt Romney in the 2012 U.S. Presidential Election, claiming: “You have to vote for the candidate who is most pro-life.”

-Clemens has four younger sisters.
-He majored in Business Administration at the University of Oregon.
+He has four younger sisters, and majored in Business Administration at the University of Oregon.
 Earning International League All Star recognition in 1998 Clemens is an active member of Catholic Athletes for Christ.
-He and his wife Nicole currently reside in Walla Walla, Washington.
-Clemens also expressed a feeling of deep honour when Pope Benedict XVI blessed and kissed their four-week-old baby girl at the final procession of the Papal Mass on April 17, 2008, at Nationals Park in Washington D.C.
-Clemens, in appreciation for the blessing, gave Pope Benedict his autograph by signing his mitre.
+He and his wife Nicole currently reside in Coeur d’Alene, Idaho.
+Clemens also expressed a feeling of deep honour when Pope Benedict XVI blessed and kissed their four-week-old baby girl at the final procession of the Papal Mass on April 17, 2008, at Nationals Park in Washington D.C..